SuChin Pak: Life and career

 She has covered the MTV Movie Awards, the Sundance Film Festival, and the MTV Video Music Awards.
 She also co-hosted, with Kurt Loder, MTV's pre-Grammy show.
 As a correspondent for "MTV Daily News", she has interviewed Mariah Carey, *NSYNC, P. Diddy, George Lucas, Jane's Addiction, Mary J. Blige, Billy Idol, and Fred Durst.
 On March 6, 2012, she hosted Demi Lovato: Stay Strong — The After Show.
 Pak hosted her own MTV documentary about multicultural young people called My Life (Translated).
 She narrated later seasons of MTV Cribs and True Life.

 In 2007, she appeared on The Oprah Winfrey Show, revealing that she has struggled with confidence and beauty issues for many years.
 She mainly spoke about her epicanthal folds, and explained how her family and other Asians believe a double eyelid is crucial to beauty.
 She also mentioned how epicanthoplasty is the top form of plastic surgery being done in Asia.

 In 2008, Pak had left MTV News for Planet Green to host G Word, which is co-hosted by Daniel Sieberg.
 In 2010, Pak returned to MTV News and hosted the VMAs Pre Show.
 Recently, Pak has been the host for the National Constitution Center's "The Exchange", a program in which high school students discuss their views on relevant constitutional issues.

 In 2012, Pak was hired as the new on-air correspondent for DailyCandy, an email newsletter based in New York.
 In 2016, she co-hosted People's List, a weekly summer primetime infotainment series associated with People magazine on ABC.

+In 2019, Pak served as the 'Tell All' host for season 3 of Sister Wives.

 In October 2020, it was announced that Pak would be joining Lemonada Media's podcast slate as the co-host of the new show Add to Cart alongside comedian and actress Kulap Vilaysack.
 The podcast launched on November 17, 2020 and is “a subversive and fun way about talking about consumerism, and how we all participate in it.”
 In 2021, Pak resumed her role as narrator of MTV Cribs.